frontity/docs/docs/performance/caching.md

 {% hint style="info" %}
-With a good CDN caching strategy your Frontity project can be as performant as a static site.
+With a good caching strategy your Frontity project can be as performant as a static site.
 {% endhint %}

 In Frontity projects we can implement two main types of caching: